Checkmk/checkmk/CONTRIBUTING.md

 # Contributing to Checkmk

+> ⚠️ Due to our development for 2.4, we are not processing any pull requests until the 1st of September.
+We are still interested in your contributions and will review them after this date (see [forum post](https://forum.checkmk.com/t/update-on-github-pull-requests/47922)).

 Thanks for your interest to contribute to [Checkmk on Github](https://github.com/Checkmk/checkmk)!

 Here are some ways you can help out: